 Many more organisations than just those listed on the database are also happy to accept Cambridge qualifications as proof of a student’s academic ability.
 However, before a student applies to any institution, it is essential that they check the exact entry requirements on the institution’s website for the course they want to study.
 If a student still has queries they should contact the institution’s admissions office.

 We publish a variety of resources to support Cambridge students who are applying to universities, including brochures and videos.

-Our guide to the recognition and acceptance of Cambridge qualifications provides a general overview of admissions requirements in a wide range of countries:
+Our university recognition brochure provides a general overview of admissions requirements in a wide range of countries:

 University Recognition Worldwide (PDF, 524KB)

 If you want advice on applying to universities in popular destination countries, go to the Recognition in specific countries section.